Does a Wellness Check Go on Your Record? Welfare Check?

 When law enforcement finds a person is deceased, paramedics still respond to the scene and make the determination the county coroner needs to be consulted.
 The coroner then determines if the body is to be transported to the local morgue or a funeral home.

 Wellness checks on minor children include law enforcement speaking to a child (when the child is old enough to speak) and the custodian to determine if there is a possible danger to the child.
-The interaction also relies very heavily on the information provided by the person or agency requesting the welfare check such as who lives here, what the nature of the complaint is, and what outcome they would like to see.
+The interaction also relies very heavily on the information provided by the person or agency requesting the welfare check such as the resident’s name here, what the nature of the complaint is, and what outcome they would like to see.

 For example, social services in an area can request law enforcement check on children in a home based on a report of possible abuse or neglect, or in cases where social services have been denied entry into a home by the occupants.
 In these cases, social services should provide as much information as possible to assist law enforcement in making the best decisions on entry into the home.

-Does a wellness check go on your record when social services request it?
+One might wonder if a wellness check is recorded when social services initiate it.
 If charges are filed pursuant to the social services check, the charges can go on a person’s record, and the wellness check may become part of the testimony in court.
 Since these records involve minors, the matters are sealed from public view.

 Procedures for child welfare checks vary from state to state and are outlined in state child welfare statutes.
 The table below lists the statute for each state regarding child welfare checks.